 As long as you renew the policy each year, the level of cover will remain the same (though there is no guarantee the fees will not increase).

-Why choose this policy?
+Why choose a lifetime pet insurance policy?

 If you are able and willing to pay more for your policy per month, this type of cover will give you peace of mind that even if your pet gets a serious, long-term illness like arthritis, diabetes or cancer, you will not be left thousands out of pocket as you care for your them.